jschaefer619/PHIL191VennDocumentation/README.md

 ![limitation](https://user-images.githubusercontent.com/56604738/85112623-be27a200-b1ca-11ea-8f70-2887b0feec3e.png)

-Using this layout of four circles, there is no way to shade exclusively in circle A and circle D, without also shading in another circle.
-Due to geometric constraints, the Venn System cannot be properly implemented using circles.
+Using this layout of four circles, there is no way to shade exclusively the area in circle A and circle D, without also shading in the area of another circle.
+Due to geometric constraints, the Venn System cannot be properly implemented with four sets using regular circles.
 There are some alternatives.

 ![Venn's_four_ellipse_construction](https://user-images.githubusercontent.com/56604738/85112669-d4356280-b1ca-11ea-95b9-a4ccbaadc175.png)

 Using ovals is a possibility.
-But attempting this solution would mandate rethinking the pseudo-grid point inside circle approach to shading.
+But attempting this solution would mandate rethinking the pseudo-grid approach to shading.
 Because the radius of an oval is irregular, it demands a more complex implementation of the 'coordinateInsideCircle' function.

 Additionally, this program does not check for contradictory inputs.
 However, if a viewer knows how to interpret the final generated diagram, there are consistent patterns that indicate contradictions.
 For instance, the program represents the statements...